energyaudit/JavaExample/README.md

 # QA Framework

 This project is used for API/front-end testing of applications.
 It uses Selenium/RestAssured Framework_ in order to simulate API/front-end tests, as per test specifications.
+And everything about java of solid base understanding you can find in my repo.
 ## How to use

 Clone this repository using a git client as a first step,mark src as source root. build project